ocaml/ocaml.org/data/tutorials/getting-started/2_01_toplevel.md

 Press `Ctrl-D` (end of file) or enter `#quit;;` to exit `utop`.

 UTop displays a hash prompt `#`, similar to the `$` in the CLI.
 This `#` means it is waiting for input, so you can start writing your code after the prompt.
 To evaluate it, add a double semicolon `;;` to signal the end of the expression and press `Enter`.

+Lines ending with double semicolons trigger the parsing, type checking, and evaluation of everything typed between the prompt and the double semicolon.
+The interpretation of that double semicolon isn't made by the OCaml interpreter; it is made by UTop.
+Once the evaluation of a double semicolon terminated entry is over, the REPL waits for another piece of input.

+Code samples beginning with `#` are intended to be copied/pasted into UTop.

 For instance, consider the following code snippet:
 ```ocaml